ericgundrum/squidhall/docs/tutorial-content-module-files.md

 See 'Annotated Example Content Module' below for more detail on what each of these JSON elements does and what the expected values are.

-When you are done your texture section should look like this:
+When you are done your "textures" section should look like this:

 	"textures": [
 		{